shawnferry/HOL7712-gitbook/simple-node-classification.md

     }
 ```

+### Classify the nodes

 Defining classes doesn't apply the resources to any nodes.
-After moving *all* of the resources into classes the manifest will be effectively empty.
+After moving _all_ of the resources into classes the manifest will be effectively empty.
 We need to classify the nodes and apply the desired classes.
 See [Node Definitions](https://docs.puppet.com/puppet/latest/reference/lang_node_definitions.html)

 ```ruby
     # Set the default node behavior.
 In conjunction with the common class and no